selkies-project/selkies-gstreamer/README.md

 ### Usage

-#### Locking the cursor
+#### Locking the cursor and fullscreen mode

 The cursor can be locked into the web interface using `Control + Shift + Left Click` in web browsers supporting the Pointer Lock API.
 This is useful for most games or graphics applications where the cursor must be confined to the remote screen.
+The fullscreen mode is available with the shortcut `Control + Shift + F`.

 #### Command-line options and environment variables